Turtle Swollen Eyes? Try These Home Remedies!

 Turtle Suffering from Swollen Eyes and Not Eating?

-If swollen eyes get too severe, the turtle can get blind and fail to eat properly.
+If the swollen eyes become too severe, the turtle can become blind and fail to eat properly.
 In such cases, you must visit the vet immediately.

 A vet will take the necessary steps for performing a treatment.
 The treatment procedure will vary according to the cause of the swollen eyes.